jeezascodes/truehome-test/README.md

 - nodemon, (automatically restarting the node application when file changes in the directory are detected) https://www.npmjs.com/package/nodemon.
 - Mongoose, (Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment). https://www.npmjs.com/package/mongoose
 - dotenv, (Storing configuration in the environment separate from code) https://www.npmjs.com/package/dotenv.
-- body-parser (Parse incoming request bodies in a middleware before your handlers) https://www.npmjs.com/package/body-parser.
+- body-parser, (Parse incoming request bodies in a middleware before your handlers) https://www.npmjs.com/package/body-parser.
-- cors (for providing a Connect/Express middleware that can be used to enable CORS with various options) https://www.npmjs.com/package/cors.
+- cors. (for providing a Connect/Express middleware that can be used to enable CORS with various options) https://www.npmjs.com/package/cors.

 ### Frontend